-AmeriCares is sending truckloads of bottled water and 1,200 blankets to the Midwest to help families recovering from a deadly ice storm that’s already claimed 55 lives.
+AmeriCares is sending truckloads of bottled water and 1,200 blankets to help families recovering from a deadly ice storm that has already claimed 55 lives.

-Hundreds of thousands of residents across Kentucky and Missouri are still without power, struggling to keep warm.
-Families who use generators to power their homes run the risk of contracting carbon monoxide poisoning.
+Hundreds of thousands of residents across Kentucky, Missouri and Arkansas are still without power, struggling to keep warm.
+Families who heat their homes with stoves or use generators for power run the risk of contracting carbon monoxide poisoning.
 Already several deaths in the region have been blamed on the colorless, odorless gas.

 AmeriCares emergency response experts are monitoring the storm recovery efforts to determine if additional aid is needed.

 Help AmeriCares provide disaster relief in the United States. »